pcaversaccio/pcaversaccio/README.md

 - 🔭 I'm currently working on what's next.
 - 🔧 I'm the Founder & CEO of [DAITA Technologies](https://daita.tech).
-- 🎓 Master of Science UZH ETH in Quantitative Finance
+- 🎓 I hold a Master's degree in Quantitative Finance from the Swiss Federal Institute of Technology Zurich (ETH Zurich).
 - ❤️ I'm passionate about **Machine/Deep Learning, Computer Vision, Ethereum Smart Contracts, Bitcoin, and OSS Engineering**.
 - 📫 How to reach me: [pascal.caversaccio@hotmail.ch](mailto:pascal.caversaccio@hotmail.ch).
-- 🏠 Berne, Switzerland
+- 🏠 I'm proudly based in Berne, Switzerland.
 - 🌱 I'm currently learning not to go insane - generally speaking.
 - 💬 Ask me about anything - maybe I can help you; most likely not.
 - ⚡ Fun fact: It took less code to send a man to the moon than to run a smartphone.